Click here for information on how COVID-19 restrictions are impacting our services.

-A CRBA application must be made before the child’s 18th birthday, and we recommend that you apply for your child’s CRBA and first U.S. passport well in advance of any prospective travel to the United States.
-Even if your child holds another nationality, he or she must enter and exit the United States on a U.S. passport.
+A CRBA application must be made before the child’s 18th birthday.
+Please note that the CRBA is not a travel document, therefore we recommend that you apply for your child’s CRBA and first U.S. passport at the same time. and well in advance of any prospective travel to the United States.
+Under U.S. law, any person who is a U.S. citizen must use a U.S. passport to enter and exit the United States, even if they hold another nationality and passport.

 1. Complete the CRBA Application (form DS-2029)